cloudevents/spec/expression-language.md

 CESQL supports both implicit and explicit type casting among the _primitive_ types.
 Users can perform explicit type casting through the functions defined in the [Casting and type checking](#351-casting-and-type-checking) sub-paragraph.

-When input parameters types of operator/function doesn't match the signatures, the CESQL engine MUST try to perform an implicit cast.
+When input parameters' types of operator/function don't match the signatures, the CESQL engine MUST try to perform an implicit cast.

 Implicit casts must follow the same semantics of their equivalent explicit cast functions, as defined in